๐Ÿ•ต๏ธCrime and Human Development

 Attachment Theory and Bonding

-• Secure attachment creates emotional security—children with responsive caregivers develop internal working models that others are trustworthy and they are worthy of care
+• Secure attachment creates emotional security: Children with responsive caregivers develop internal working models that others are trustworthy and they are worthy of care.

 Social and Emotional Development

-• Attachment formation (0-2 years)—the critical window for establishing secure bonds with primary caregivers, disruption during this period has lasting effects
+• Attachment formation (0โ€“2 years): The critical window for establishing secure bonds with primary caregivers.
+Disruption during this period has lasting effects because the infant's brain is wiring its stress-response systems based on caregiver availability.

-• Emotional regulation (2-5 years)—learning to manage frustration, anger, and disappointment appropriately rather than through aggression or withdrawal
+• Emotional regulation (2โ€“5 years): Learning to manage frustration, anger, and disappointment appropriately rather than through aggression or withdrawal.
+Children learn this primarily through co-regulation with caregivers.

-• Empathy development (5-7 years)—the capacity to understand and respond to others' emotions, which inhibits harmful behavior by making victims' suffering salient
+• Empathy development (5โ€“7 years): The capacity to understand and respond to others' emotions, which inhibits harmful behavior by making victims' suffering feel real and relevant.

 Peer Relationships and Social Skills

-Compare: Attachment to caregivers vs. Peer relationships—both involve social bonding, but early attachment shapes internal working models while peer relationships test and reinforce social skills.
+Compare: Attachment to caregivers vs. Peer relationships: Both involve social bonding, but early attachment shapes internal working models while peer relationships test and reinforce social skills.
 Hirschi's social bond theory connects both to crime prevention.

 Moral Reasoning and Self-Control

-The capacity to distinguish right from wrong—and to act accordingly—develops through predictable stages.
+The capacity to distinguish right from wrong, and to act accordingly, develops through predictable stages.
 Moral development interacts with self-regulation to determine whether individuals can resist temptation and conform to social norms, even when detection is unlikely.

 Kohlberg's Stages of Moral Development

-• Pre-conventional level (ages 4-10)—morality based on avoiding punishment and seeking rewards; individuals at this stage only refrain from crime when consequences are certain and immediate
+• Pre-conventional level (roughly ages 4โ€“10): Morality is based on avoiding punishment and seeking rewards.
+Individuals at this stage only refrain from crime when consequences are certain and immediate.
+This is purely self-interested reasoning.

-• Conventional level (ages 10-16)—morality based on social approval and maintaining order; conformity to group norms drives behavior
+• Conventional level (roughly ages 10โ€“16): Morality is based on social approval and maintaining order.
+Conformity to group norms drives behavior.
+"What would people think of me?" becomes the guiding question.

 Self-Regulation and Impulse Control